Pa1best/oss-enterprise/README.md

 DirectShapeFramework is based on .Net Framework 4.7.2.
 It is supported by Revit 2019 or higher.

-## Contributing
+## Found a bug or want to contribute?

-If you are interested in reporting/fixing issues and contributing directly to the code base, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information about how to report a bug, suggest echancements and contribute.

 ## License